Close-up photo of a Red Spider Mite

 One of your first lines of defense can be to rinse your plants with a hose, like a garden hose with a nozzle.
 If you are lucky and thorough, this may be enough to get those creepy crawlies off your plant.
 Unfortunately, if even just a few of these little guys stick around you will continue to have problems, and you may have to try something a little more direct.

-Soak a cloth in a solution of 1:1 rubbing alcohol and tap water.
-Carefully wipe down each leaf, including underneath, and the stem.
+Soak a cloth in a solution of 1:1 rubbing alcohol or Arber's Organic Bio Insecticide mixed with filtered water or tap water that's been sitting for at least 24 hours.
+Then, carefully wipe down each leaf, including underneath and the stem.
 Next, add the solution to a spray bottle and generously wet the entire plant, allowing it to air dry.

 Another option is to mix 16 oz of warm water with a ½ tsp liquid dish washing soap.
 Pour the soapy solution into a spray bottle and douse the plant, allowing it to air dry!